-Two minutes before the red light is switched on a gun is fired or a flag signal is given.
+The two minute board is shown.
 Alternatively the time can be lengthened to 3 minutes if notified at driver's meeting.

-One minute before red light a "1" minute signal is given.
+One minute before red light is switched on a "1" minute board is shown.

-30 seconds before red light a "30" signal is given.
+30 seconds before red light is switched on a "30" board is shown.